roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Install plug-ins.md

 By default, the disk controller is installed in ACK clusters.

-If the disk controller is not installed in your cluster, you can install it by using the following YAML template:
+If FlexVolume is not installed in your cluster, you can install it by using the following YAML template:

 ```
 ---